sparkflows/sparkflows-docs/docs/operating/installing-jdbc-drivers.rst

 Copy the downloaded JDBC jar file into it.

-Restart Fire
+Stop Fire Processes
 ------------

-Restart Fire with ``./run-fire.sh restart``
+Stop the running Fire processes with ``./run-fire.sh stop``

-Fire Server does not need to be restarted.
+They will be restarted automatically.

 Downloading MySQL Connector